chongliujia/MnemosyneOS/README.md

 MnemosyneOS is both:

+* A production-oriented AgentOS for Linux/macOS systems
 * A research framework for cognitive-inspired AI memory and agent runtimes
-* A production-oriented AgentOS for Linux/macOS systems

 ---

-## Quick Start (Go Service + Python SDK)
+## Quick Start (Go Service)

 ### 0) Local config